dr0i/ESP32/README.md

 https://www.esp32.com/viewtopic.php?t=11904 is shown how to get the 5V (it's the red VIN connector).
 Now the sensor measures nice, unround values :)

-I did my best to simplify the program (it consist of one file and doesn't need any library besides the standard Arduino) and wrote all kinds of notes and sources of problems into it:
+I did my best to simplify the program (it consists of one file and doesn't need any library besides the standard Arduino) and wrote all kinds of notes and sources of problems into it: